-- Acting for Two: The actors playing the Nisses also play Gertrud, Olaf, and Benny.
+- Acting for Two: The actors playing the Nisses also play Gertrud, Oluf, and Benny.

-- Bilingual Bonus: As well as the numerous cases of the Nisses speaking terrible English, there are also a couple episodes in which Günther thinks he's a German tracker dog that only speaks German.
+- Bilingual Bonus: As well as the numerous cases of the Nisses' terrible English causing them to say something completely different from what they tried to say, there are also a couple episodes in which Günther thinks he's a German tracker dog that only speaks German.

 - Blame Game: Happens when the Nisses think they've returned too late and that Gammel Nok has died.